Gold Dust Woman is a cradle-to-golden-years slog through the singer’s life

-Just as our heroine faced a return to serving up Big Boy combo plates, Mick Fleetwood entered the picture.
-The beleaguered head of the British blues band Fleetwood Mac had just lost front man Bob Welch — who had already been a replacement for two others guitarists, founder Peter Green and later Jeremy Spencer.
-Fleetwood had some gigs looming and immediately recruited the American guitarist and his attractive girlfriend to round out the band.
+Then Mick Fleetwood entered the picture.
+The beleaguered head of the British blues band Fleetwood Mac had just lost front man Bob Welch — who had already been a replacement for two others guitarists, founder Peter Green and later, Jeremy Spencer.
+Fleetwood had some gigs looming and immediately recruited the American guitarist and his “attractive girlfriend” to round out the band.

 The succeeding half-decade — featuring a lineup of Fleetwood (drums), John McVie (bass), Christine McVie (keyboards/vocals), Nicks (vocals) and Buckingham (guitar/vocals) — would be Fleetwood Mac’s glory years.
 Starting with the album Fleetwood Mac (1975) and progressing through Rumors (1977) and, to a lesser degree, Tusk (1979), the band would ride the top of the charts, with Nicks’ songs, “Rhiannon,” “Dreams,” “Gold Dust Woman” and “Sara,” predominating.

 Davis gives us a pretty good view of what it was like in the studio and on the road with the famously fractious band — and their ever-changing alliances — during those years.
 The McVies broke up.
 Christine had an affair with the sound man while John drank.
 Nicks and Buckingham broke up.
-Nicks surrounded herself with an ever-widening coterie of girlfriends, got a boob job and had affairs with Fleetwood, Don Henley and others.
-Buckingham started a relationship with the recording studio’s receptionist and raged uncontrollably — over loss of control and egoistic fury that Nicks, not he, was the fan favorite.
-Fleetwood filed for divorce from his wife, slept with Nicks and one of Nicks’ friends, all while attempting to hold the music machine together.
+Nicks surrounded herself with an ever-widening coterie of girlfriends, got breast implants and had affairs with Fleetwood, Don Henley and others.
+Buckingham started a relationship with the recording studio’s receptionist and raged uncontrollably — over the loss of control and fury that Nicks, not he, was the fan favorite.
+Fleetwood filed for divorce from his wife, and slept with Nicks and one of Nicks’ friends.
 And they all spent too much money — on things like redecorating hotel rooms for short tour stays, on houses and cars and on cocaine.
 They sucked up a lot of cocaine.

-The author exhaustively recounts every fight, toot and affair from this era employing interviews published by other writers and a few he conducted with the band (but notably, not Nicks) while writing Fleetwood’s 1991 “autobiography,” Fleetwood: My Life and Adventures in Fleetwood Mac.
+The author exhaustively recounts every fight, toot and affair from this era employing historical interviews published by other writers and a few he conducted with the band (but notably, not Nicks) while writing Fleetwood’s 1991 “autobiography,” Fleetwood: My Life and Adventures in Fleetwood Mac.
 The anecdotes illuminate the chaos.
 Yet the minutia of the sex, drugs and rock ‘n’ roll playbook begins to wear.
-One can hardly wait for that golden, but awful era to pass so that we can get on with Nicks’ solo career.

 The next phase of her life, according to Davis, “had its beginning in Stevie’s new clothes.”
 With the help of her costume designer, Nicks switched from witchy black ensembles to looser, more colorful clothing made of “crepe, leather organza, satins.”
 Really?
 It began with more organza?
 Not with the realization that she didn’t want to be abused by Buckingham anymore?

 More saliently, in 1979, she met publicist Danny Goldberg, who, along with Paul Fishkin (who Nicks also dated), would help her found Modern Records, the label under which she released her first solo effort, Belladonna.
-It was her manager, Irving Azoff, who connected her with Tom Petty — beginning a long association with the musician and his band, The Heartbreakers — and Petty who then connected her with legendary producer Jimmy Iovine.
+It was her manager, Irving Azoff, who connected her with Tom Petty, beginning a long association with the musician and his band, The Heartbreakers.
+It was Petty who then connected her with legendary producer Jimmy Iovine.
 Iovine would steer the Nicks ship, taking “control of Stevie’s recording sessions with a steely will,” and more intimately, as her boyfriend for the next

 Belladonna put Nicks at the top of the Billboard charts in 1981.
 But she was also committed to travel to France to make a fourth Fleetwood Mac album, Mirage.
 In fact, during her entire career, Nicks would juggle her solo work with her Mac duties.

-It was at this point, weary, in a drafty French chateau, that Nicks realized she was much more famous than her bandmates — most particularly, her ex-boyfriend Buckingham — and began a realignment of the power dynamics.
+It was during these sessions, weary, in a drafty French chateau, that Nicks realized she was much more famous than her bandmates — most particularly, her ex-boyfriend Buckingham — and began a realignment of the power dynamics.
 Flexing her new-found muscle would lead to years of break-ups and reconciliations within the group but would somehow also produce 40-more-years-worth of music.